lwig-wg/terminology/draft-ietf-iotops-7228bis.md

   in/out (the latter often Pulse Width Modulation (PWM)-controllable), ADC/DACs (analog-to-digital and digital-to-analog converters), etc.
-  Where this hardware is specialized for an application, we may talk about "Systems on a Chip" (SOC).
-These devices often implement elaborate sleep modes to achieve microwatt- or at least milliwatt-level sustained power usage (Ps, see below).
+  Where this hardware is specialized for an application, we may talk about "Systems on a Chip" (SoC).
+These devices often implement elaborate sleep modes to achieve microwatt- or at least milliwatt-level sustained power usage (Ps, see {{scaling-properties}}).

 * General-purpose-class devices (e.g., called "A-Profile" in [ARM-ARCH]).
   These usually
-  have RAM and Flash storage on separate chips (not always separate packages), and offer support for general-purpose operating systems such as Linux, such as an MMU.
+  have RAM and Flash storage on separate chips (not always separate packages), and offer support for general-purpose operating systems such as Linux, such as by providing an MMU.
 Many of the pins on the CPU chip are dedicated to interfacing with RAM and other memory.
 Some general-purpose-class devices integrate some application hardware such as video controllers, these are often also called SOC.